 Tea Leaves are better than tea bags because they provide a better quality tea.
 Most tea leaves are organic upon purchase, with no chemicals or additives; whereas, tea bags have been ground down and mixed with additives and chemicals, causing the tea to be weaker and less flavorful.

-According to theteaclub.com, most teabag companies use ground tea to hide low-quality leaves that have less flavor, go stale quicker, offer a much more bitter taste.
+According to theteaclub.com, most teabag companies use ground tea to hide low-quality leaves that have less flavor, go stale quicker, and offer a much more bitter taste.

 Benefits of Quality Tea Leaves

 Using tea leaves, as opposed to tea bags, can offer a variety of benefits one may not consider.
 For instance, Tea leaves, tea buds, or partially cut leaves have the potential to be reused.
 Using actual tea leaves means you’re getting them fresh and can use them multiple times.
-They retain their flavor as they haven’t already be weakened by the process through which most tea bags go.
+They retain their flavor as they haven’t already been weakened by the process through which most tea bags go.

 Teabags are processed until they can barely offer enough flavor for a single cup, keeping consumers coming back for more, far more often than those who drink reusable tea leaves.